 In partnership with Fidel (“alphabet” in Amharic), an organization that promotes the education and social integration of Ethiopian-Israeli youth, Katorza was able to select 10 candidates for Sheba’s research-mentoring platform.
 Eventually, the top five candidates were chosen from this group.

 The pilot program of Project Arrow was a resounding success, and plans are already in place to repeat it next year.

 In addition to their complete participation in research, the Ethiopian high school students were also exposed to clinical activity at Sheba.
 “At the beginning of the year, the students didn’t have any specific plans for the future,” Katorza says.
 “Now, they are seriously considering a medical career.”

 Yair Jalmar, age 17, from Beer Yaakov, participated in a research project with Dr. Shai Tejman, pediatric cardiologist at Sheba.
 He shares, “This project helped me develop my interest in medicine and learn more about the advanced technologies and devices as well as the various departments in the medical field,” he says.

-When Project Arrow was launched 14 years ago, participants came only from the Sackler School of Medicine at Tel Aviv University.
-Since then, medical students from Ariel University, Bar Ilan, New York and London have joined.
+When Project Arrow has launched 14 years ago, participants came only from the Sackler School of Medicine at Tel Aviv University.
+Since then, medical students from Ariel University, Bar Ilan, New York, and London have joined.
 Many former participants in Project Arrow have published their results in prestigious international medical journals, and several of the medical students have joined the exceptional team of physicians at Sheba Medical Center.